valohai/docs/source/howto/new-user-guide/yaml.rst

   .. code-block:: python

-    import python
+    import valohai

     # Prepares a new step called train in valohai.yaml
-    # Every time you run train in Valohai this Python script will be executed
+    # Execute this Python file to run every time the train step is launched in Valohai
     valohai.prepare(step="train")

   You can now generate a ``valohai.yaml`` configuration file that includes the ``train`` step by running: